 About Elizabeth McMillan

-Elizabeth McMillan, MS, CNS is a board certified nutritionist at Rose Wellness Center in Northern Virginia.
+Elizabeth McMillan, MS, CNS is a at Rose Wellness Center in Northern Virginia.
 She believes in finding the root cause of aliments and focuses on preventive health and optimizing one’s wellness.
 Elizabeth specializes in diabetes, metabolic syndrome, food sensitivities, gastrointestinal health, autoimmunity, hormone imbalances in men and women, and other metabolic complications

 Shared on OUR SIMPLE HOMESTEAD BLOG HOP!